How to Speak with Financial Aid While Social Distancing

 The Valiant Veterans Scholarship will cover the costs of up to four consecutive, full academic years of tuition and mandatory fees at the in-state rate, or until degree completion, whichever comes first.

-Please note that 100% of the student bill for the fall semester (tuition, fees, and housing) is due on or before the 15th of the month prior to start of the semster.
+Please note that 100% of the student bill for each semester (tuition, fees, and housing) is due on or before the 15th of the month prior to start of the semster.
 Be sure to check your financial aid requirements on the Student Information System (SIS) for any outstanding requirements.
 NOTE: Allow time prior to due dates for financial aid processing.
 Aid will not pay or reflect as pending immediately upon acceptance.